bugsbugsbux/notes-on-nix/notes-on-nix.md

 # Installation

-See also: Creating a custom NixOS installation medium
+Optionally see also: Creating a custom NixOS installation medium

 ## Only installing the nix package manager